-This period also saw the broad elimination of colonialism worldwide, as dozens of states regained their independence and the influence of European powers began to fade.
-Faced with varying degrees of readiness – both political and economic – these new nations relied on international law and organizations for development assistance, ensuring a level playing field with the global superpowers, and now representing a majority of the nations in the world – both in terms of population and number of countries.
+This period also saw the broad elimination of colonialism worldwide, as dozens of states regained their independence, and the influence of European powers began to fade.
+Faced with varying degrees of readiness – both political and economic – these new nations relied on international law and organizations for development assistance, ensuring a level playing field with the global superpowers and now representing a majority of the nations in the world – both in terms of population and number of countries.

 Post-Cold War Period

-As a result of the disproportionate power exercised by the US, and the emergence of a regional political and economic central government in Europe through the EU, the UN has seen its influence and impacts diminish over the last 25 years.
+As a result of the disproportionate power exercised by the US and the emergence of a regional political and central economic government in Europe through the EU, the UN has seen its influence and impacts diminish over the last 25 years.
 There continues to be a move to globalization, which is being resisted at the national level.
 The recent vote by the UK to leave the EU is a sign that perhaps the highly structured enforced international governance approach represented by the EU may not be embraced by sovereign states.